fareedfarooqi/DSA-Practice/Hashing/decyptStringFromAlphabetToIntegerMapping.md

-# Decrypt String from Alphabet to Integer Mapping
+# Decrypt String from Alphabet to Integer Mapping (Easy)

 ---